junyu/google-apps-script/README.md

 9. You could watch the entries fill up your spreadsheet...
 If the script "exceeds execution time", go to "View" -> "Logs" to see the progress.
 Just copy the numbers in last two logs to Line 22 (`page`) and Line 23 (`total`), and repeat step 8 again.
 10. After you fetch enough entries, switch to `markAsUnread` in the "Function" dropdown, and click "Run".
 11. You should have marked all entries as unread in Feedbin now.

+## Fetch Weibo Repost

+This script uses Weibo API to fetch all repost for a given Weibo to Sheet.

+1. Create a new Google Sheet at [https://sheets.google.com], then rename the first sheet as `Statuses`.
+2. Figure out your Weibo `access_token` and the Weibo ID you want to fetch.
+So easy as Weibo has excellent documentation.
+3. "Tools" -> "Script Editor";
+4. Choose "Blank Project", and paste `fetch-weibo-repost.gs` into the IDS.
+5. "File" -> "Project properties", then "Script Properties".
+6. Create an entry: `access_token`, and put in your access token.
+7. Change line 11 to the ID you want to fetch.
+8. In the toolbar, select `fetch` in the "Function" dropdown, click "Run", and follow the authorization process if first time run.
+9. Just wait.